DevESAbinash/A-Document-Summarizer-using-facebook-bart-large-cnn-/README.md

 python summarizer.py
 ```

-Example:
+**Example input:**
 ```
 Enter your path: /path/to/document.pdf
 ```

-The script will extract the text and output a summary to the terminal.
+The script will extract the text and print the summary to the terminal.

 ---